August Revolution

-The August Revolution (Cách-mạng tháng Tám, (/vi/)), also known as the August General Uprising (Tổng khởi-nghĩa giành chính-quyền tháng Tám, /vi/), was a revolution led by the Việt Minh against the Empire of Vietnam from 13 to 28 August 1945.
-The Empire of Vietnam was led by the Nguyễn dynasty and was backed by Japan as a member of the Greater East Asia Co-Prosperity Sphere.
-The Việt Minh, a political league de facto led by the Communist Party, was created in 1941 and designed to appeal to a wider population than the communists could command.
-The revolution had the participation of factions that did not follow the Việt Minh.
+The August Revolution (Cách mạng tháng Tám), at the time known as the General Uprising (Tổng khởi nghĩa cướp chính quyền), was a revolution led by the Viet Minh against the Japanese occupation of Vietnam and the Empire of Vietnam from 16 to 30 August 1945.
+The Empire of Vietnam was led by the Nguyễn dynasty and was backed by Japan.

+Created in 1941, the Viet Minh functioned as an anti-imperialist front led by the Indochinese Communist Party, rallying wide public support across political lines around the goal of Vietnamese independence.
+The revolution had the participation of factions that did not follow the Viet Minh.